Miserlou/Zappa/README.md

 The function has to accept three arguments: exception, event, and context:

-your_module.py
+`your_module.py`:

 ```python
 def unhandled_exceptions(e, event, context):
     send_to_raygun(e, event)  # gather data you need and send
     return True # Prevent invocation retry
 ```

 You may still need a similar exception handler inside your application, this is just a way to catch exception which happen at the Zappa/WSGI layer (typically event-based invocations, misconfigured settings, bad Lambda packages, and permissions issues).

 By default, AWS Lambda will attempt to retry an event based (non-API Gateway, e.g. CloudWatch) invocation if an exception has been thrown.
 However, you can prevent this by returning True, as in example above, so Zappa that will not re-raise the uncaught exception, thus preventing AWS Lambda from retrying the current invocation.

 ### Using Custom AWS IAM Roles and Policies

 #### Custom AWS IAM Roles and Policies for Deployment

 You can specify which _local_ profile to use for deploying your Zappa application by defining the `profile_name` setting, which will correspond to a profile in your AWS credentials file.

 #### Custom AWS IAM Roles and Policies for Execution

 The default IAM policy created by Zappa for executing the Lambda is very permissive.
+It grants:

-It grants access to all actions for all resources for types CloudWatch, S3, Kinesis, SNS, SQS, DynamoDB, and Route53; lambda:InvokeFunction for all Lambda resources; Put to all X-Ray resources; and all Network Interface operations to all EC2 resources.
+* Access to all actions for all resources for types CloudWatch, S3, Kinesis, SNS, SQS, DynamoDB, and Route53
+* `lambda:InvokeFunction` for all Lambda resources
+* Put to all X-Ray resources
+* All Network Interface operations to all EC2 resources

 While this allows most Lambdas to work correctly with no extra permissions, it is generally not an acceptable set of permissions for most continuous integration pipelines or production deployments.
 Instead, you will probably want to manually manage your IAM policies.

 To manually define the policy of your Lambda execution role, you must set *manage_roles* to false and define either the *role_name* or *role_arn* in your Zappa settings file.

 ```javascript
 {